Vibhanshusingh-001/NGS_Data-analysis_biostatistics/README.md

 	#### Replicate: Indicates technical replicates.
 	#### Tissue: Tissue type (Tissue #1 or Tissue #2).

- ## Coverage Analysis
+ # Coverage Analysis
  ### Calculate the median and coefficient of variation (CV) for single CpG coverage in each tissue
 	import pandas as pd
 	df = pd.read_csv('PupilBioTest.csv')

-	# Columns for single CpG coverage
+	# columns to analyse coverage
 	cpg_columns = ['`000', '`001', '`010', '`011', '`100', '`101', '`110', '`111']

-	# Initialize a results dictionary to store metrics for each CpG column
+	# dictionary to store metrics for each CpG column
 	results = []

-	# Loop through each CpG column and calculate statistics
+	# loop through each CpG column and calculate statistics
 	for cpg in cpg_columns:
 	    # Group by Tissue and calculate Median, Mean, StdDev, and CV for the current CpG column
 	    grouped = df.groupby('Tissue')[cpg].agg(